 But you don’t have to be a programming expert to see how technology is changing the world around us.
 The basic knowledge of coding languages is becoming a fundamental digital literacy – and one which might not be as hard to learn as you think.

-To find out more, we spoke to Nell Campbell of the Learning People, one of the UK’s biggest providers of digital qualifications, who gave us seven reasons you should consider learning to code:
+To find out more, we spoke to Nell Campbell of the Learning People, one of the UK’s biggest providers of digital qualifications, who gave us seven great reasons you should consider learning to code:

 1. You’ll improve your career prospects

 First and foremost, learning to code will help get you hired.